wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-dotnet-how-to-use-tables.md

 A **CloudTableClient** object lets you get reference objects for tables and entities.
 The following code creates a **CloudTableClient** object and uses it to create a new table.
-All code in this article assumes that the application being built is an Azure Cloud Services project and uses a storage connection string stored in the Azure application's service configuration.
+All code in this <!-- deleted by customization article --><!-- keep by customization: begin --> guide <!-- keep by customization: end --> assumes that the application being built is an Azure Cloud Services project and uses a storage connection string stored in the Azure application's service configuration.